 Statute of Limitations

 In the state of New Jersey, all personal injury lawsuits, including those for motor vehicle accidents, must be filed within two years from the date of the accident, in accordance with the state’s statute of limitations.
 All too often, wrongly injured motorists will wait to see if their injuries heal on their own, unaware that the clock is ticking on them being able to file what may be an absolutely necessary personal injury claim.
 When an individual waits any longer than two years from the date of their accident to take legal action against the party responsible for their accident, they will most likely permanently lose their right to sue.
 Do not let this happen to you.
 Our Essex County auto accident attorney is ready to assist you today.

 Contact an Essex County Auto Accident Attorney

-If you have been injured in an automobile accident in New Jersey, it is important to consider your legal options.
+If you have been injured in an automobile accident in New Jersey, it is time to consider your legal options.
 Our firm is comprised of dedicated and experienced legal professionals ready to step in and protect your legal rights.
-When you are unsure of where to turn, you can stop worrying.
 The Law Offices of Christopher T. Howell, Esq. has years of experience helping clients recover compensation so they can focus on recovering from their injuries.
 Contact our firm today to discuss your case for free.